betterzhou/DECL/README.md

 # Denoising-Aware Contrastive Learning for Noisy Time Series (DECL)

 ## 1. Introduction
-This repository contains code and datasets for the paper "[Denoising-Aware Contrastive Learning for Noisy Time Series]" (IJCAI 2024).
+This repository contains code and datasets for the paper "[Denoising-Aware Contrastive Learning for Noisy Time Series](https://arxiv.org/abs/2406.04627)" (IJCAI 2024).
 We will open-source them by August.

 ## 2. Citation